-service If employee with 8 years of service comes back after terminating Less than 8 years of continuous service 280 Remainder up to 800 hour No severance unless employee left some excess sick leave on the books up to a lifetime cap of 800 Vacation paid up to 280 hours.
-No sick leave paid out.
+8 years of continuous service Less than 8 years of continuous service Employee with only vacation and sick leave balances Vacation paid first up to 280 Remainder, up to 800 hour total limit, paid in sick leave sick leave on the books up Vacation paid up to 280 hours.
+No sick leave paid out. employee left some excess PTO paid up to 480 hours No sick leave paid out.

-Employees with both sick PTO paid up to 480 hours.
-No severance unless PTO paid up to 480 hours convert from vacation to to a litatima can ot X()() employee left some excess sick leave on the books up to a lifetime cap of 800 No sick leave paid out.
 Employees with only PTO PTO paid up to 480 hours PTO paid up to 480 hours PTO paid up to 480 hours